 One drop of essential oil is equivalent to 15-40 cups of medicinal tea, or up to 10 teaspoons of tincture (Krumbeck 2014).
 One drop of peppermint essential oil, for example, is equivalent to 26 cups of peppermint tea.

-By comparison, the quantity of essential oil present in individual plants is minute; the amount of essential oil consumed when eating herbs or making herb tea is thus very small; also, other non-distillable components that act to counter balance the irritant or toxic qualities of essential oils are present in the plant but not in the extracted essential oil.
+By comparison, the quantity of essential oil present in individual plants is minute; thus, the amount of essential oil consumed when eating herbs or making herb tea is very small; also, (as explained above) other non-distillable components that act to counter balance the irritant or toxic qualities of essential oils are present in the whole plant, but not always in the extracted essential oil.

-A ten-millilitre bottle of essential oil, therefore, is highly concentrated, very potent, and is consequently applied very differently to the plant or herb from which it derives.
+A ten-millilitre bottle of essential oil, therefore, is highly concentrated, very potent, and is consequently potentially prone to be irritating and sensitising, so is generally applied differently to the plant or herb from which the essential is derived.

 Historical application of essential oils, plants and resins

-As established previously, herbs and other essential oil bearing plants, roots and trees, have been applied medicinally throughout history; in the form of skin healing and antiseptic ointments and balms, environmental sanitisers, as perfumes, as antimicrobials to stave infections and disease, to alleviate digestive disorders, and for their psycho-emotional-spiritual calming, uplifting, grounding, invigorating, psychotropic and euphoric qualities.
+As established previously, herbs and other essential oil-bearing plants, roots, trees, and fungi, have been applied medicinally throughout history; in the form of skin healing and antiseptic ointments and balms, environmental sanitisers, as antimicrobials to stave infections and disease, as digestive calmatives, as fumigants, scents and perfumes, and for their psycho-emotional-spiritual calming, uplifting, grounding, invigorating, psychotropic and euphoric qualities.

 Mary Magdalene famously anointed Jesus’s feet with perfumed oil of spikenard (or nard) that was likely obtained by steeping the crushed roots of this plant in warm olive oil (spikenard oil was imported from Asia- mainly India) – this oil was highly prized by the wealthy.